nauqh/cseassessment/README.md

    - Backend retrieves the exam JSON from AWS S3
    - Exam content is delivered to the frontend

-2. **Exam Completion**:
+2. **Exam completion**:
    - Learner navigates through multiple choice questions and code problems
    - For multiple choice questions:
-     - Learner selects answers which are auto-saved
+     - Learner selects answers
      - Learner reviews answers and revises if needed
-     - Learner confirms answers
+     - Learner confirms all answers
    - For code problems:
-     - Learner writes code solutions in the embedded editor
+     - Learner writes code solutions in the code editor
      - Learner can run tests to validate their solutions
      - Learner can view test results and revise their code if needed
    - After completing all questions, learner submits the exam

-3. **Submission Processing**:
+3. **Submission processing**:
-   - Backend stores the submission in PostgreSQL
+   - Submission is stored in PostgreSQL
-   - Autograder evaluates code submissions and calculates scores
+   - Autograder evaluates submissions and calculates final scores
    - Notification is sent to Discord for monitoring

-4. **TA Marking Process**:
+4. **TA marking**:
-   - TAs access the marking page
+   - TAs access the `marking page` via Discord
    - TAs review submissions and provide feedback
    - Feedback is stored in the database

-5. **Learner Results Viewing**:
+5. **Learner viewing results**:
-   - Learners access the submissions page to view their results
+   - Learners access the `submissions page` via Discord to view their results
-   - Backend returns results and feedback for their specific submissions

 ## Folder Structure